 I like very much to visit food markets and to see what are the available local and international products.
 Being one hour early at a meeting, I decided to wisely use my time and pay my first visit to Harvey Nichols.

 My first visit was not disappointing as it happened recently at the Berlin's KaDeWe, as I spotted some delicious cookies that were also presented in a very elegant way.
+At the fifth floor, there are many restaurants, including sushi and Italian style.
+Jars of good looking spiced jams or chutneys are tempting the gourmets.

 Tired of too much shopping and eating.
 Take a rest while sipping a good cup of champagne!
 I did not try the champagne, but I would have liked to enjoy a couple of minutes with a cup of coffee on my side.
 But I did not have too much time left.
 I needed to hurry up to Harrods for some last shopping.